briancorbin/SwiftRangeSlider/README.md

 ### With Storyboards

 To use SwiftRangeSlider on a storyboard, add a UIView to your view controller and set its class to RangeSlider.
+The Range Slider defaults to an iOS-esque style of slider, but it can be modified to look lots of different ways!
+There is even scaling on touch and labels, so be sure to experiment until you find exactly what you like!

 ![SRS With Storyboards 1](http://imgur.com/C69FAOO.png)
 ![SRS With Storyboards 2](http://i.imgur.com/HSVrFKU.png)